lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 Enrollment messages and responses may be transferred between clients and servers using file-system-based mechanisms, such as when enrollment is performed for an off-line client.
-When files are used to transport binary, Full PKI Request or Full PKI Response messages, there MUST be only one instance of a request or response message in a single file.
+When files are used to transport Full PKI Request or Full PKI Response messages, there MUST be only one instance of a request or response message in a single file and the file MUST be binary encoded.
 The abbreviations crq and crp stand for Full PKI Request/Response, respectively; for clarity we define file extensions for them.
 The following file type extensions SHOULD be used: